 Photo: Joakim Hovrevik

-Kids all over the place are growing up with slim chances to enter a classroom with a chalk board up front.
-That is why it makes a lot of global sense to put time and money into developing more school opportunities worldwide.
-In new formats and with a new perspective on learning.
-Giving them an opportunity to find out what they want and like, nursing their own strengths at the time when they are ready.
+Kids all over the world are growing up with slim chances to enter a classroom.
+Many are offered old-school curriculums based on norms from the 1920s rather than the 2020s.
+These are reasons why it makes a lot of global sense to put time and money into developing more school opportunities.
+In new formats and with new perspectives on learning.
+Giving kids an opportunity to find out what they want and like, nursing their own strengths and curiosity at the time when they are ready.
+Supporting them to create their own dreams.

 So, what can we do?
 I do?
 You do?
 We can roll up our sleeves and help out where help is welcomed.
 Like in Jinja in Uganda.
-Eddy and Eva Balina is a young couple dedicated to make a change for the better in their community.
-With their four empty hands they started an idea about a school in 2016.
-In 2018 they opened up classrooms for some 100 kids in different ages coming from disadvantaged families in challenged areas around their corner.
+Eddy and Eva Balina is a young couple dedicated to making a change for the better in their community.
+With their four empty hands, they started an idea about a school in 2016.
+In 2018 they opened up classrooms for some 100 kids of different ages coming from disadvantaged families in challenged areas around their corner.

 Fortunate kids and teachers having a hopeful day to look forward to in the morning.
 Because knowledge is power.
 Power to grow and power to plan for a better life.
 There are few global win-wins around being stronger than making education available for more kids.
 Photo: Joakim Hovrevik

 A sign of positive change for kids.
 School is not only about math and grammar – maybe spreading hope and building up self-esteem is the most important assignment for all schools around the world.
-New ways of learning life skills are in the making at Great Hope Elementary...
+New ways of learning life skills are in the making at Ripple of Hope Elementary...

 Taking new steps, making it happen...